Attacking parachutists from an aircraft in distress is a war crime.

 29. The Muslim majority country of Albania saved countless Jewish lives during World War 2.
 Under the oath of “Besa”, a uniquely Albanian code of honor, a guest in one's home must be protected at all costs, even if it means laying down your life for your guest.

 30. Because almost all cheetahs were wiped out by the last ice age, modern cheetahs are all practically genetic clones of each other.

-The phrase "Eddie would go" about the Hawaiian legend and lifeguard Eddie Aikau who was famous for surfing and saving people from big waves on the north shore.
+The iconic surf motto “Eddie would go” was inspired by Hawaiian legend and lifeguard Eddie Aikau who was famous for surfing and saving people from big waves on the north shore.
 When no one would Eddie would go.